Lisa Kirk: Career

 Kirk was active in the early days of television, appearing in such anthology series as Studio One, where she co-starred in The Taming of the Shrew on June 5, 1950.
 She appeared on Kraft Television Theatre, The Colgate Comedy Hour, and General Electric Theater.
-In later years she guested on episodes of sitcoms like Bewitched and The Courtship of Eddie's Father, as well as variety series like The Ed Sullivan Show, The Hollywood Palace, and The Dean Martin Show.
+In later years, she was a guest star on sitcoms such as Bewitched and The Courtship of Eddie's Father, as well as variety series like The Ed Sullivan Show, The Hollywood Palace, and The Dean Martin Show.

 Kirk frequently appeared at the Persian Room in the Plaza Hotel.
 She also appeared at New York City's Rainbow and Stars nightclub.
-In a review of her act at Rainbow and Stars in April 1989, New York Times critic John S. Wilson wrote that Kirk's "long career has given her polish, presence and a solid foundation of songs by Rodgers and Hammerstein, Cole Porter and Jerry Herman with which she is associated.
+In a review of her act at Rainbow and Stars, in April 1989, The New York Times music critic John S. Wilson wrote that Kirk's "long career has given her polish, presence and a solid foundation of songs by Rodgers and Hammerstein, Cole Porter and Jerry Herman with which she is associated.
 She has maintained such a trim structure that she can do justice to a song called 'Is That Really Her Figure?'
 And although her voice may not be as full-bodied as it once was, she has a warm, easy projection that gives sensitivity and color to her songs."

-In addition to Kirk's appearances on original cast albums and compilations of Broadway performances, she recorded a number of solo recordings, including I Feel A Song Comin' On and Lisa Kirk Sings At The Plaza (1959).
+In addition to Kirk's appearances on original cast albums and compilations of Broadway performances, she recorded a number of solo recordings, including Lisa Kirk Sings At The Plaza (1959) from MGM Records.
+A posthumous complication CD I Feel A Song Comin' On was released in 2004.

 Kirk may be best known for her roles in the original Broadway productions of Rodgers and Hammerstein's Allegro and Cole Porter's Kiss Me, Kate.
 Bloom and Vlastnik wrote in their book Broadway Musicals: the 101 Greatest Shows of All Time that Kirk "hit the jackpot again", introducing "Why Can't You Behave" and "Always True to You (in My Fashion)".
 Another popular number was the upbeat "Tom, Dick or Harry", performed with Harold Lang as Lucentio, Edwin Clay as Gremio and Charles Wood as Hortensio (suitors to Kirk's Bianca).
 Lewis Nichols wrote: "Having startled the town last season by singing 'The Gentleman is a Dope' as though she meant it, Miss Kirk is captivating ... this year as a fully accredited hoyden with a sense of humor."